 How Does A Poor Credit Score Affect Your Mortgage Application?

-On the other hand, your eligibility for a HDB mortgage is governed by the HDB Home Loan Eligibility (HLE) criteria, which does not primarily consider your credit score, but instead takes into account your income level, household characteristics and how many HDB home loans you have taken to date.
+On the other hand, your eligibility for an HDB mortgage is governed by the HDB Flat Eligibility (HFE) letter criteria, which does not primarily consider your credit score, but instead takes into account your income level, household characteristics and how many HDB home loans you have taken to date.

 How to Reduce the Impact of a Low Credit Score

 While you have no control over the lender’s decision whether to approve your mortgage or not, the amount you may be able to borrow, and any specific terms and conditions of the mortgage, you can take actions that may help reduce the impact of a low credit score to your current or future mortgage application.
 These include, but are not limited to, the following:

 1. Use Low-hanging Fruit to Start Improving Your Score

 In the next couple of months, you need to focus on quick wins that can quickly show results in improving your credit score, such as: